-What Is an Opportunity Cost?
-How to Calculate
+What Is an Opportunity Cost and How Is it Calculated?

 An opportunity cost is an opportunity or the opportunities that a person forfeits when they take a particular course of action.